Extension Service FAQ

 Challenge yourself to world-class windsurfing on the Columbia, bass fishing on the John Day River, whitewater rafting on the Deschutes, and upland game hunting in our wide-open spaces!
 Listen to the sound of rushing waters, the rustling of ripe winter wheat, the squeal of 4-H project pigs at the Sherman County Fair, and cheering fans at school events!
 Round up some history at the Courthouse and the Museum!
 Check out our schools, shops, and services!
 We’re definitely open for business!
 Let’s talk!
 Explore your recreation options now.

 February 15 is the last day to enroll in 4-H within Sherman County for this year.
 Contact Cindy Brown at Oregon State University to begin that process: (541) 565-3230 or cindy.brown@oregonstate.edu.
+Enroll your child using this link

 The 4-H year officially begins in October and runs through September.
 Sherman County 4-H enrollments are done in January of each year.
-Cost is $28 per child, with discounts for multiple sibling families.
+Cost is $30 per child, with discounts for multiple sibling families.
 Youth must be 9 years old by September 1 to enroll in 4-H, and no older than 19 (and still in high school).
 4-H clubs generally meet monthly March through August.
 More information is at http://extension.oregonstate.edu/sherman/4h-youth.

 Stop by the Sherman County Extension office, at 66365 Lonerock Road in Moro, and visit with us; we’re excited to have you be part of 4-H!
 Let us know what projects you are interested in, and we’ll get you the office hours.
 The Sherman 4-H Association (formerly 4-H Leaders Association) then meets monthly at the Extension Office.
-You can find required volunteer forms online at http://extension.oregonstate.edu/sherman/click-each-open-record.
-The 4-H Leader forms are at http://extension.oregonstate.edu/sherman/leader-forms.
+You can find required volunteer forms online at https://hr.oregonstate.edu/careers/volunteers-and-volunteer-service-units.
+The 4-H Leader forms are at https://extension.oregonstate.edu/4h/sherman/volunteers.
 A background check is required.

 Sherman County 4-H and Future Farmers of America (FFA) entries are usually due by the third week of July.
 See http://extension.oregonstate.edu/sherman/4h-youth.